 23. Visit Arrieta, a charming village in Lanzarote

 Located in the northeast of Lanzarote, Arrieta clearly stands out from the other seaside resorts in the south of the island.
 Stuck in a fishing village with many small restaurants, you can enjoy fresh fish with a view of the sea.
-Its calm and authenticity will charm you.
+Its calmness and authenticity will charm you.

 Don’t miss the Blue house here, called Casa Juanita.
 This curious building is situated along the coast in the Northern village of Arrieta, it stands out from the small white typical buildings with its painted red and blue bricks and a garden complete with grass.

 The house was built by Don Juan de Leon Perdomo in 1916.
-He was a local from Arrieta, before he emigrated to Argentina in the early 20th century.
+He was a local from Arrieta before he emigrated to Argentina in the early 20th century.
 He made his fortune there selling wheat and met and married Juana Alemán.
 The couple had a daughter in 1904, and they named her after her mother.